Razlan Joffri Ali

-Razlan Joffri bin Ali (born 6 January 1985) is a Malaysian professional football referee.
+Razla Joffri bin Ali (born 6 January 1985) is a Malaysian professional football referee.

 Razlan is a former football player who played as a right back for Sime Darby in 2011 and PKNS.

 Career

 On 4 November 2017, Razlan was selected as a referee for the 2017 Malaysia Cup Final in Shah Alam Stadium, Shah Alam, between Kedah and Johor Darul Ta'zim.